Why Does Bodily Fluid Like Semen Shine Under UV Light?

 Chemiluminescence: Detecting Blood

-There are actually several tests that help reveal blood stains, but only one of them works through luminescence.
+Several tests help reveal blood stains, but only one works through luminescence.

-When luminol mixed with a little hydrogen peroxide comes in contact with hemoglobin (the molecule in RBCs that transport oxygen and give your blood a red color), or rather, the heme in the hemoglobin, a blue hue is generated.
+When luminol is mixed with a little hydrogen peroxide and contacts hemoglobin (the molecule in RBCs that transports oxygen and gives your blood a red color), or rather, the heme in the hemoglobin, a blue hue is generated.

 The best conditions to see this blue hue is in the dark because the light is quite faint.
-The light is emitted as long as the reaction keeps going, so multiple sprays of luminol may be required.
+The light is emitted as long as the chemicals react, so multiple sprays of luminol may be required.

 Semen fluoresces blue between 300-450 nm, in the ultraviolet range.
-The invisible (to us) UV rays doesn’t interfere with the fluorescence, so forensic experts can see the stains clearly.
-However, this technique could be misleading, as skin, hair and cloth can also fluoresce under this wavelength.
+The invisible (to us) UV rays don’t interfere with the fluorescence, so forensic experts can see the stains.
+However, this technique could be misleading, as skin, hair, and cloth can also fluoresce under this wavelength.

 Marks,Sperm,On,The,Bed,In,The,Blue,Light,Of